gturaids/prac_repo/readme.txt

-This git repo is created for the Git-it tutprial app
+This git repo is created for Git-it tutorial app -Adding this line for commit practice